Fertility treatments

 To maximize the chances of IVF success, 2 – 3 embryos are usually transferred to the uterus in Greece.

-Therefore, a woman may become pregnant with twins or, in rare cases, triplets.
 A multiple pregnancy increases the risk of miscarriage, anemia, hypertension and other complications during pregnancy.

 It also increses the risk of preterm labour.